-With this list of words in English with Italian/Latin roots, teach students how many words in English come for other cultures.
+Download this list of words in English with Italian/Latin roots, so you can teach students how many words in English come from other cultures.

 Have students pick a word to illustrate.
 Laminate the pages.
 Bind all the pages together for a classroom book on English Words from Italy.